Honey health benefits brought to you by

 The Centers for Disease Control and Protection (CDC)recommends honey should not be given to infants under the age of 1 because of the risk of infant botulism.
 Honey is safe from the age of 1 upwards.
 This applies to both raw and regular honey.

 Raw honey will have a label that reads “raw honey.”
 If the label does not include the word “raw,” or does not come directly from a farmer or beekeeper who can confirm that it is raw, the manufacturer has probably pasteurized the honey.
 Labels may also describe the type of flowers that the bees pollinated to make that honey.
-The kind of flower determines the taste, color, and antioxidant, and vitamin content of the honey.
+The kind of flower determines the taste, color, antioxidants, and vitamin content of the honey.
 Many types of pasteurized honey have labels that read “pure honey.”
 Others may say “clover honey” or may state that they come from a local area.
 Even products labeled as “organic honey” may not be raw, as some manufacturers do pasteurize organic honey.
-It is very important to note once honey has been pasteurized or prepared for mass production the natural medicinal values are greatly decreased.
+It is very important to note once the honey has been pasteurized or prepared for mass production the natural medicinal values are greatly decreased.
 The “local raw honey” in a grocery store is most likely only 2% honey.
 If you are seeking the full benefit of honey you must buy from a local honey farm or beekeeper at the farmers market!

 Now that you know what an important part of our lives this little blessing from God gives us what can you do to support and protect this little guy?